-Local connectivity to an edge device running AWS IoT Greengrass allows FreeRTOS devices to continue communicating, collecting data, and taking actions without a cloud connection.
+Local connectivity to an edge device running Amazon IoT Greengrass allows FreeRTOS devices to continue communicating, collecting data, and taking actions without a cloud connection.
 FreeRTOS devices can connect to the local network via Wi-Fi and Ethernet using local connectivity libraries such as Wi-Fi management.
 The Wi-Fi management library implements an abstraction layer for Wi-Fi features such as setup, configuration, provisioning, security, and power management.

-Support for AWS IoT features and services
+Support for Amazon IoT features and services

-Support for AWS IoT Core Device Shadows
+Support for Amazon IoT Core Device Shadows

-FreeRTOS also supports the AWS IoT Core Device Shadow API with a Device Shadow library.
+FreeRTOS also supports the Amazon IoT Core Device Shadow API with a Device Shadow library.
 Device Shadows create a persistent, virtual version, or “shadow,” of each device that includes the device’s latest state so that applications or other devices can read messages and interact with the device.
 Microcontroller-based devices, like a temperature controlled fan, can benefit from a device shadow by saving the latest state in the cloud, such as “rotating,” and then update the state to “stop,” so when the device is back online, it implements the action to stop.

 Secure device, connection, and updates